SwarnaKishore/modal-ai-chat/README.md

 3. The API route forwards the request to Modal using the server-side API key.
 4. Modal runs vLLM on a GPU and streams tokens back.
 5. The browser renders the streamed response as Markdown.
+6. The user can stop generation from the browser, which aborts the active streaming request.

 ## Stack